Dan Caine: Initial tenure

-After being confirmed as chair of joint chiefs, Caine made an unannounced visit to the Mexico–United States border during which he met with troops who are taking part in the U.S. Northern Command mission in support of Customs and Border Protection.
+After being confirmed, Caine made an unannounced visit to the Mexico–United States border during which he met with troops who were taking part in the U.S. Northern Command mission in support of Customs and Border Protection.
 In May 2025, Caine attended a NATO summit at the organization's headquarters in Brussels in which he deliberated on bolstering the alliance.
 That month, he privately expressed concern that extending the military campaign against the Houthis in Yemen would stress supply of assets he viewed as necessary, contributing to Trump's decision to immediately declare victory.

-In June, Caine appeared before the Senate Appropriations Subcommittee on Defense, offering a view of the Russo-Ukrainian War that suggested that—if victorious—Russian president Vladimir Putin would initiate wars against other countries, refuting Trump's assessment of Putin.
+In June, Caine appeared before the Senate Appropriations Subcommittee on Defense, offering a view of the Russo-Ukrainian war that suggested that—if victorious—Russian president Vladimir Putin would initiate wars against other countries, refuting Trump's assessment of Putin.
 Caine rejected Trump's claim that the U.S. was being invaded, the pretense for Trump's 2025 decision to federalize the California National Guard in response to protests in Los Angeles.

-Leading up to the Iran–Israel war, Caine and John Ratcliffe, the director of the Central Intelligence Agency, gave an assessment to Trump on Israel's imminent attack on Iran from Camp David.
+Leading up to the June 2025 Twelve-Day War, Caine and John Ratcliffe, the director of the Central Intelligence Agency, gave an assessment to Trump on Israel's imminent attack on Iran from Camp David.
 Caine, with Michael Kurilla, the commander of United States Central Command, led plans for the U.S. military to strike at Iranian nuclear sites in 2025.
 He appeared with secretary of defense Pete Hegseth to provide details on the strike the following day.
 Caine's muted description of the strikes contrasted with Hegseth's assertion that mirrored Trump's description that the strikes had "obliterated" Iran's nuclear sites.
 At a second press conference with Hegseth days later, Caine focused on the service members responsible for the strike, which was interpreted as seeking to avoid politicizing the military while serving Trump's interests.
 According to The Wall Street Journal, the strikes, in addition to his follow-up comments, helped earn Caine the trust of Trump.

+Following the 3 January 2026 U.S. intervention in Venezuela that led to the capture of Nicolás Maduro, Caine appeared alongside Trump and other senior officials in a press conference to report on the operation.
+During the Greenland crisis later in January, Trump asked Caine to present potential options and the impacts of using military force to invade and annex Greenland, part of the Kingdom of Denmark, ultimately resulting in Trump deciding against an invasion.